 The purpose of this chapter is to:

-A. Increase the supply of smaller units and rental housing units by allowing accessory dwelling units to locate on lots which contain an existing or proposed single-family dwelling;
+A. Increase the supply of smaller units and rental housing units by allowing accessory dwelling units to locate on lots which contain existing or proposed single-family dwellings and existing two-family and multifamily dwellings;

 B. Establish standards for accessory dwelling units to ensure that they are compatible with existing neighborhoods; and

-C. Comply with state law regarding accessory dwelling units (California Government Code Section 65852.2) and the California Coastal Act (California Public Resources Code Sections 30000 through 30900).
+C. Comply with state law regarding accessory dwelling units (California Government Code Sections 65852.2 and 65852.22) and the California Coastal Act (California Public Resources Code Sections 30000 through 30900).

 18.33.020 Review and approval.

 A. Accessory Dwelling Unit Applications.
-Accessory dwelling unit applications shall be submitted to and processed by the community development director as follows:
+Accessory dwelling unit applications, including applications for junior accessory dwelling units, shall be submitted to and processed by the community development director as follows:

 1. Residential Dwelling Unit Allocation.
 Accessory dwelling units require a residential dwelling unit allocation pursuant to Chapters 17.06 and 18.04; provided, that no processing fee pursuant to Section 17.06.040 shall be required.